spatiebalk/personal-projects/README.md

-# Projects (created by Fien Ockers on 27-01-2020)
+# Projects
-Repository for personal exploratory projects.
+Repository for personal exploratory projects for fun or educational purposes.